pwvbutler/widom/README.md

 - **Henry coefficient** (mol/kg/Pa) - measure of gas affinity to a material at low pressure
 - **Heat of adsorption** (kJ/mol) - enthalpy change associated with the adsorption of a single gas molecule
-- **Interaction energies** - energy of gas-framework interactions
+- **Interaction energies** (eV) - energy of gas-framework interactions

-The implementation is derived from [DAC-SIM](https://github.com/hspark1212/DAC-SIM) and is designed to work with any ASE-compatible calculator for energy evaluations.
+The implementation is derived from [DAC-SIM](https://github.com/hspark1212/DAC-SIM) [1] and is designed to work with any ASE-compatible calculator for energy evaluations.

 ## Features